SolraBizna/advent_2023/README.md

 Day 9 penance sketch: "Someone tried to catch Mr. Resetti with a pokéball."

 I was really excited by this puzzle.
 I don't know why, but its structure was very fun.
 My solution to part 2 was brute force but effective.
+There's a logic SNAFU in my solution that really bothers me, but I'm not able to figure out what it is...